pierreoriou/7_Pipex/README.md

 Similaire à dup, dup2 duplique un descripteur de fichier ouvert mais permet de spécifier le numéro de descripteur de fichier désiré pour la duplication.

 ---
-#### execvp
+#### execve

  Cette fonction remplace l'image du processus actuel par une nouvelle image de processus spécifiée par le chemin vers un fichier exécutable.
 Elle charge et exécute un nouveau programme dans l'espace de processus actuel.

-> __man execvp__
+> __man execve__
 --
-<ins>exe</ins>: Short for "execute", indicating that the function is responsible for executing a program.
+<ins>exec</ins>: Short for "execute", indicating that the function is responsible for executing a program.
 <ins>v</ins>: Stands for "vector", indicating that the function takes a vector (array) of arguments.
-<ins>p</ins>: Stands for "path", indicating that the function searches for the executable file using the PATH environment variable.
+<ins>e</ins>: Stands for "environment", specifies the environment variables for the new program.
+This argument is typically set to NULL to inherit the current environment.
 --
 #include <unistd.h>
-int execvp(const char *file, char *const argv[]);
+int execve(const char *pathname, char *const argv[], char *const envp[]);
 --
 The  __exec()__  family of functions replaces the current process image with a new process image.
 --
-v - execv(), __execvp()__, execvpe()
-    The  char *const  argv[]  argument is an array of pointers to null- terminated strings that represent the argument  list  available  to the  new  program.
-The first argument, by convention, should point to the filename associated with the file being executed.
-The array of pointers must be terminated by a null pointer.
+execve() executes the program referred to by pathname.
+This causes the program that is currently being run by the calling  process  to be replaced with a new program, with newly initialized stack, heap, and (initialized and uninitialized) data segments.
 --
+pathname must be a binary executable.
+--
+argv  is  an array of pointers to strings passed to the new program as its command-line arguments.
+By convention, the first  of  these strings (i.e., argv[0]) should contain the filename associated with the file being executed.
+The argv array must be  terminated  by  a NULL pointer.
+(Thus, in the new program, argv[argc] will be NULL.)
+--
+envp is an array of pointers to strings, conventionally of the form key=value, which are passed as the environment of the new  program.
+The envp array must be terminated by a NULL pointer.
+The argument vector and environment can be accessed by the new pro‐ gram's main function, when it is defined as:
+__int main(int argc, char *argv[], char *envp[])__
+--
 __RETURN VALUE__
 --
 <ins>The exec() functions return only if an error has occurred.</ins>
-The return value is -1, and errno is set to indicate the error.
+On error, the return value is -1, and errno is set to indicate the error.

 ---
 #### fork